humdrum-tools/humdrum-tools/README.md

    make doc	    # Download documentation for offline reference.
 ```
 Otherwise, follow the more detailed instructions below.
-Super-users can instead install for all users on a computer by typically
+Super-users can instead configure humdrum-tools for all users on a computer by typically
 installing in ```/usr/local/humdrum-tools```.

 Further documentation about the Humdrum Toolkit and Humdrum Extras